 Choose a simple protein

 I’m not a huge fan of ham – it’s salty and processed.
 Yet, for a car ride it’s less messy than egg salad or tuna.
 Sliced chicken breast is another good option.
-Of course, peanut butter (make my ABC nut butter) is another healthy and less messy ingredient.
+Of course, peanut butter is another healthy and less messy ingredient.

 Toss in some fruit